Open-EO/openeo-python-client/docs/udp.rst

 The important point here is the parameter reference ``{"from_parameter": "bbox"}`` and ``{"from_parameter": "temporal_interval"}`` in the above process graph.
-When we call this UDP we will have to provide a value as shown below:
+When we call this UDP, we will have to provide a value as shown below:

 .. code-block:: json
     {